A literary charlatan of the extremest order

-Today marks 80 years since the death of James Joyce, the influential Irish novelist whose works, such as the once-scandalous Ulysses and forever impenetrable Finnegans Wake, seem either to be loved or loathed by those who pick them up.
-Literary Marmite.
-Earlier today, in honour of Joyce and his difficult books, I had a flick through some letters to find mention of the man, and I found quite a few, and I discovered that almost all opinions of James Joyce are strong opinions, especially those from the pens of his fellow writers.
+Today—2nd February 2022—marks 140 years since the birth of Irish novelist James Joyce and 100 years since publication of his opus, Ulysses—a modernist masterpiece believed by many to be one of the greatest books ever written, and by others to be an exhausting read, to put it mildly.
+In honour of Joyce and his difficult book(s), I had a flick through some letters to find mention of the man, and I found quite a few, and I discovered that almost all opinions of James Joyce are strong opinions, especially those from the pens of his fellow writers.
 Below are just a few.

 (Remember to subscribe to this newsletter if you haven’t already.
-Don’t mess this up.
-Also, if you know of a letter that you think I may love, please do let me know: firstname.lastname@example.org.
-Ta.)
+Don’t mess this up.)

 As an artist, James Joyce has been wrongly subjected to indignity by stupid people.